Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 15. The Grimrose Girls by Laura Pohl

-This is another seriously underrated book!
-You definitely need to read this.
-It features a diverse cast, plenty of fairy tale references and dark academia world-building.
+You need to read this underrated fantasy.
+The Grimrose Girls is a dark academia novel retelling fairytales.
+But the dark versions of those stories.
+It features a diverse cast, plenty of fairy tale references and dark academia world-building.Â

 The Grimrose Girls is a modern take on classic fairytales such as The Little Mermaid, Cinderella and Sleeping Beauty.